LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * You will get an email from GitHub letting you know your GitHub Person Access Token is about to expire
 * You can get a new token and start a new build within a few minutes - even on your phone: [GitHub Update](gh-update.md#github-update-summary)

+## Prerequisites

+### Build Loop

+There are only two prerequisites to Build Loop with this method.

+1. Paid Apple Developer account
+1. Free GitHub account

+### Install Loop

+You will need TestFlight, from the Apple App Store, installed on your [Compatible Phone](../build/step2.md).
+You will install Loop on that phone using the TestFlight app.

+### Use Loop

+In order to use Loop, you need a [Compatible Pump](../build/step3.md) and [Compatible CGM](../build/step4.md).
+For pumps other than Omnipod DASH, you also need a [RileyLink Compatible Device](../build/step5.md).

+For the initial steps, you'll be going back and forth between GitHub and Apple Developer webpages.
+It is best to open each in a separate window or tab for your browser.

 ## New Terms with GitHub Build